 Not people of course, but some cool animals native to Australia like kookaburras, platypus and even wallabies.

 Pack up a picnic or the fixings for a sausage sizzle and use one of the half a dozen bbq spots along the riverside.

 Or pack your swimmers and sit around in the cool rock pools pre or post-hike out to the falls.

 The Cedar Creek area has several different trails including one that leads you to a small waterfall which is always a highlight.

 Be mindful of the trail to get there and back as it can be a little bit rocky and slippery when wet.

 15) Venture Down to Howard Smith Wharves

-At the boundary of Brisbane City Center and Fortitude valley, you’ll find the heritage-listed Howard Smith Wharves.
+At the boundary of Brisbane City Center, Fortitude Valley, and the bustling James Street, you’ll find the heritage-listed Howard Smith Wharves.

 Constructed in the late 1930s and also known as Brisbane Central Wharves this is a great spot to check out new and exciting entertainment in the city.